apache/beam-site/src/documentation/programming-guide.md

 > **Note:** When you create your `DoFn`, be mindful of the [General Requirements for Writing User Code for Beam Transforms](#transforms-usercodereqs) and ensure that your code follows them.

+{:.language-java}
 A `DoFn` processes one element at a time from the input `PCollection`.
 When you create a subclass of `DoFn`, you'll need to provide type paraemters that match the types of the input and output elements.
 If your `DoFn` processes incoming `String` elements and produces `Integer` elements for the output collection (like our previous example, `ComputeWordLengthFn`), your class declaration would look like this:

 ```java
 static class ComputeWordLengthFn extends DoFn<String, Integer> { ... }
 ```

+{:.language-java}
+Inside your `DoFn` subclass, you'll write a method `process` where you provide the actual processing logic.
+You don't need to manually extract the elements from the input collection; the Beam SDKs handle that for you.
+Your `process` method should accept an object of type `context`.
+The `context` object gives you access to an input element and a method for emitting an output element:
 Inside your `DoFn` subclass, you'll write a method annotated with `@ProcessElement` where you provide the actual processing logic.
 You don't need to manually extract the elements from the input collection; the Beam SDKs handle that for you.
 Your `@ProcessElement` method should accept an object of type `ProcessContext`.
 The `ProcessContext` object gives you access to an input element and a method for emitting an output element:

+{:.language-python}
+Inside your `DoFn` subclass, you'll write a method `process` where you provide the actual processing logic.
+You don't need to manually extract the elements from the input collection; the Beam SDKs handle that for you.
+Your `process` method should accept an object of type `context`.
+The `context` object gives you access to an input element and a method for emitting an output element:

 ```java
 static class ComputeWordLengthFn extends DoFn<String, Integer> {